ssanj/Scuggest/README.md

 Configuration
 --------------

 To use Scuggest, you need to have a project file (.sublime-project) created for your Scala project.
-You can do this for an existing project by clicking on the __Project__ > __Save Project As ...__ menu item and saving the project to the root of your Scala project directory.
+You can do this for an existing project by clicking on the __Project__ > __Save Project As ...__ menu item and saving the project to the root of your Scala project directory (usually where your build.sbt file lives).

 Once you have a project created, here is an example settings element: